milodubois/scientific-python/README.md

 ## timeline

 We expect to have this project completed within the next 30-45 days, moving toward an open-source EPUB and open-source web version immediately after validation.
 Followingly, we will use this curriculum in advanced undergraduate or introductory graduate-level curriculum.

-## about the curator

-I am curating/publishing this under my pseudonym, as I do all of my OTR published tutorial work for Python technicals on public remotes (to mitigate any possible COI, CI, IP risks).
-However, my biographical sketch and all other information are commensurately reflective.